rabernat/rabernat.github.io/documents/research_statement.md

 I recently led a collaborative proposal between Lamont, NCAR, and Anaconda (a private software company) to further develop our emerging solution to the big data challenge.
 (The proposal was funded by the NSF Earthcube program.)
-This group, called [Pangeo](https://pangeo-data.github.io/), is developing a suite of tools that will allow researchers to use cloud computing (and other high-performance computing platforms) to work with extremely large datasets using familiar python-based tools.
-I strongly believe that these efforts will pay off in the long term by enabling our group to tackle some of the most challenging problems in oceanography.
+This group, called [Pangeo](https://pangeio.io/), is developing a suite of tools that will allow researchers to use cloud computing (and other high-performance computing platforms) to work with extremely large datasets using familiar python-based tools.

+Since its inception just over a year ago, the Pangeo project has developed considerable momentum across Earth Science disciplines.
+The UK Met Office Informatics lab has started contributing significantly to the project, as have groups from USCS, GFDL, and NASA.
+Private companies such as Rhodium Group and Jupiter Intel are also adopting tools from Pangeo in the context of climate-based finance.
+I am optimistic that this is the beginning of sea change in how scientists interact with data, in which climate science can evolve in a more efficient, more reproducible, and more collaborative direction.

+## Mentoring

+I currently supervise three Ph.D. students.
+The most advanced, Anirban Sinha, is due to graduate in December 2018 and has a postdoc lined up at Caltech.
+Takaya Uchida will graduate next year, and Shanice Bailey just entered the program.
+I mentored one postdoc (Sjoerd Groeskamp) for two years; he has since moved to UNSW, Australia.
+Two other postdocs--Spencer Jones and Mu Xu--joined the group very recently.
+In terms of diversity, one student is an African American woman and one postdoc is transgender.

 ## By the Numbers

-* 21 publications, 4 under review, many others in preparation
+* 27 publications, 3 under review
-* 475 citations, h-index 11
+* 631 citations, h-index 13
-* 5 federal grants funded ($2.6M total)
+* 5 federal grants funded ($2.9M total)
-* 2 Ph.D. students supervised (both due to graduate next year)
-* One postdoc supervised (another arriving in spring)

 ![Google Scholar citations](citations.png)